FPVKernow/WatchKeeper/README.md

 4. Server to push email notification from doman already owned.

 ## Progress Report
+- 31 May 2026:
+Got first container running Mosquitto broker and subscriber displaying incoming messages from publisher.
 - 30 May 2026:
 Docker installed on server.
 - 23 May 2026: